-If you’re cast in a daytime or primetime series, film or even a major market commercial, there are usually professional teams of people to make you look good.
-But if you’re on the set of a low budget indie, a non-union industrial or a web series- there may not be anyone to give you a professional “camera ready” appearance.
-The difference between good work and mediocre is a few simple things you should learn how to do yourself.
-No matter what project you’re appearing in you need to look great.
+If you’re cast in a Prime time series, film or even a major market commercial, there are usually professional teams of people to make you look good.
+But if you’re on the set of a low budget indie, a non-union industrial or a web series or AUDITIONING for a PILOT- there may not be anyone to give you a professional “camera ready” appearance.
+Getting cast isn’t always about your “work” or your talent- it’s about HOW YOU LOOK on camera.
+The difference between booking the role and being told- “You’re so good but we’re going with some one else”..is a few simple things you should learn how to do yourself.
+No matter what project you’re appearing in or auditioning for you need to look great.

 The attendees were in shock.
 Why wouldn’t they be considered for a contract role?
-The high powered guests hadn’t even seen their work since this was a NO audition workshop.
-Obviously, it wasn’t just about the audition.
+The high powered guests hadn’t even seen their work since this was a no-audition workshop.
+Obviously, it wasn’t just about the audition or talent.

 The answer?
-No one was dressed appropriately, looked fabulous or gave the impression they were ready for a major role.
+No one was dressed appropriately, looked fabulous or gave the impression they were ready for a major role-no one appeared to be a star in the making.
 Since it was a weekend workshop most actors chose to come casual- even though they knew they would be meeting some pretty heavyweights in the Biz.
 Wearing jeans, sweats, t-shirts, no make-up for some of the girls, hair wacked back in a clip…the general impression was that they were students in a class not networking with A List movers and shakers.
 First impressions count!
 Most Pro’s decide in the first 4-7 seconds if they want to audition or hire you.
 Oops!

 Here are some tips so you can always be camera ready.